 The Importance of Freedom

 Freedom is challenging to define but we know when we lose it or when it has been taken from us.
-Broadly understood, we are free when not imprisoned or enslaved, not coerced, manipulated, or constrained by others in our choices and actions.
-We value the freedom to choose our friends and family, to have and …
+Broadly understood, we are free when not imprisoned or enslaved, …

 -